Getting on Lung Cancer Road

 I resumed my trip along Lung Cancer Road the day after I got home, March 26.
 It was my 7th treatment.
 There were no adverse effects.
 My 8th treatment was on April 9, again with no noticeable side effects.
 The 9th one was on April 23 followed by a CT scan on the 25th.
-I learned the CT scan results just before my tenth treatment.
+I learned the CT scan results just before my 10th treatment on May 7.
 The smaller masses in both lungs are getting smaller.
-I forget what was said about the masses in the lymph nodes between my lungs, but it wasn’t alarming, or I would remember.
+The masses in the lymph nodes between my lungs were stable.
 The not-so-good news was that the largest mass was about the same size but reshaped to act on my diaphragm potentially causing breathing problems.
 We decided to continue the OPDIVO infusion treatment at least until a third CT scan in about three months.
-I was advised to use the nebulizer some more and also the Airlife incentive breathing device several times an hour.
+I was advised to use the nebulizer more and also the Airlife incentive breathing device about ten times every hour.
 Currently I score just over 2000 ml pretty consistently.

 Rest Stop; My Beliefs About the Thursday Vision

 I will now make an attempt to write what I believe about the Thursday night vision.
 It may not be correct.
 One thing I am sure of is that the collaboration between John and God in writing Revelation could not have been closer, God providing words and John providing scroll, pen, ink, and fingers.